daseinpwt/zoj/README.md

 ## About ZOJ
 ZOJ is an online judge system maintained by Zhejiang University ACM/ICPC Team.
 It allows people to solve algorithm problems online.

-## daseinpwt's solutions and the solution framework
+## Dasein's solutions and the solution framework
 This repo contains the solutions for ZOJ problems written by daseinpwt.
 The solutions include the C++ source codes and the problem analyses in pdf format.

 A solution framework is developed to accelerate coding and documenting.